konfou/konfou.github.io/_posts/2021-03-23-pantheon-of-distributed-operating-systems.md

    naming.
 The  file and  directory server functionality  in traditional (monolithic) operating system are part of the kernel.

-Also closely  related to Amoeba  (the reams cooperated  intensively) was Orca,  a  programming  language   developed  specifically  for  parallel programming.
+Also closely  related to Amoeba  (the teams cooperated  intensively) was [Orca],  a  programming  language developed  specifically  for  parallel programming.
 Orca allows  creation  of user-defined  data types  which processes on different  machines can share in a controlled  way.
 This in effect  simulates  an  object-based  distributed shared  memory  over  a